relaxeaza/twoverflow/README.md

 - `--only` compile only a specific module by ID (check _module.json_ for ID).

 Example: `grunt build --ignore=farm_overflow,minimap --minify` ignores both modules farm_overflow and minimap and will generate an minified file.

+### Sync translations from Crowdin

+Run `node scripts/translations.js` with the fallowing parameters:

+- `--source` extracted directory of translations build from Crowdin.
+- `--api` Crowdin project key to access the language status.

+A language needs at least 40% of the words translated to be included in the script build.